Parveena Ahanger

 Parveena is referred to as the 'Iron lady of Kashmir'.
 She was nominated by the Indian media Channel CNN IBN for an award which she rejected on account of the deceitful approach by Indian media over the pain and tragedies of Kashmiris.

 Association of Parents of Disappeared Persons

 Parveena started the "Association of Parents of Disappeared Persons" in 1994 to provide support and mobilize family members of missing persons due to enforced disappearances and to put pressure on India's government to investigate the estimated 8-10,000 cases of involuntary disappearances in Kashmir.
 The organization is part of the Asian Federation Against Involuntary Disappearances.

 Parveena Ahanger, co-founder and chairman of the Association of Parents of Disappeared Persons, has represented APDP’s cause in the Philippines (2000), Thailand (2003), Indonesia (2005), Chiang Mai (2006), Geneva (2008), Cambodia (2009) and London (2014).

 Lecture at the University of Westminster

 Ahanger spoke at London's University of Westminster in 2014.
-A quote from her speech: